 DO NOT apply water to the cylinder housing or cylinder.
-Applying water can prevent the PRDs from activating, resulting in a catastrophic cylinder failure causing an explosion.
-Pressure Relief Devices (PRDs) on the CNG fuel system will activate at 230°F, releasing pressurized gas through the vent ports.
-This is to evacuate as much fuel as possible from the fuel cylinders.
+Applying water can prevent the PRD from activating, resulting in a catastrophic cylinder failure causing an explosion.
+Pressure Relief Devices (PRD) on the CNG fuel system will activate at 230°F, releasing pressurized gas through the vent port.
+This is to evacuate ALL fuel from the fuel cylinder.

-Location of Vent Ports and Vent Caps (Figure 10)
+Location of Vent Ports and Vent Caps (Figure 3)

-FIGURE 10 - VENT PORTS AND VENT CAPS
+FIGURE 3 - PRD VENT AND VENT CAP